Registration of GST for Work Contracts in India

 Definition of “works contract”:

-Under Section 2 (119) of the GST Act, 2017 “works contract” means a contract for building, construction, fabrication, completion, erection, installation, fitting out, improvement, modification, repair, maintenance, renovation, alteration or commissioning of any immovable property wherein transfer of property in goods (whether as goods or in some other form) is involved in the execution of such contract.
+Under Section 2 (119) of the GST Act, 2017 “works contract” means a contract for building, construction, fabrication, completion, erection, installation, fitting out, improvement, modification, repair, maintenance, renovation, alteration or commissioning of any immovable property wherein transfer of property in goods (whether as goods or in some other form) is involved in the registration of GST for work contracts in India

 - If the aggregate turnover of the supplier exceeds Rs.
 20 Lakhs and if the supplier does not fall under the special category state, every supplier shall be liable to be registered in the State or Union territory from they make a taxable supply of good or services or both.